Discover New Experience

 120 years of history!

-A lonesome cherry blossoms in full bloom on the Koiwai Farm in the spring, with Mt.
+A solitary cherry tree in full bloom on the Koiwai Farm in the Spring, with Mt.
 Iwate Fuji (also known as Mt.Iwate) in the background.
 This beautiful tree is said to have been planted some 100 years ago.

 - A Miracle Forest

 - An afforestation project that has taken over 100 years – from barren volcanic ash to a lush,

 natural forest.
 A miracle forest that has transformed the southern foothills of